Euclideon/vaultclient/docs/TranslationGuide.md

 - `settingsVisContoursColour`: Label next to colour selector for setting the colour of contours
 - `settingsVisContoursDistances`: Label next to slider for setting the vertical distance between each contour
 - `settingsVisContoursBandHeight`: Label next to slider for setting the vertical size of each contour
+- `settingsVisContoursRainbowRepeatRate`: Label next to the slider for how quickly the rainbow mode for contours repeats
+- `settingsVisContoursRainbowIntensity`: Label next to the slider that sets how strongly the rainbow appears
 - `settingsVisRestoreDefaults`: Used to restore default values for all visualisation settings

 - `settingsVisClassRestoreDefaults`: Label on a button that restores default values for all classifications and colours